• Skip to main content

 • Halitophobia

-The classification Genuine halitosis is further subdivided into the following three types: Pathologic (oral), Pathologic (extraoral), Physiologic.
+The category Genuine halitosis is further subdivided into the following three subtypes: Oral Pathologic, Extraoral Pathologic, and Physiologic halitosis.

 ▼ Primary reference sources for this page. – Quirynen, Yaegaki, Bartold